Soka457han/AlphaAgent/README.md

 ## Honest Self-Assessment

-This is a **first-version parameter problem, not a thesis problem.**
+This is a **first version parameter problem, not a thesis problem.**

 **What worked:**
 - Capital protection: −2.9% max drawdown while BTC fell 44%.
 The vol harness did exactly what it was designed to do.
-- Regime detection: the strategy correctly identified Dec 2025–Jun 2026 as a trending bear market — not a mean-reversion regime — and stayed flat.
+- Regime detection: the strategy correctly identified Dec 2025–Jun 2026 as a trending bear market — not a mean-reversion regime and stayed flat.
 - F&G proxy correctly triggered majors-only mode during extreme fear, blocking altcoin entries during the worst crashes.
 - 4-exit system: no position became a runaway loss.
 All 3 trades exited within designed risk parameters.

 **What didn't work:**
 - Vol band 15–40% was too narrow for this period (crypto sustained vol above 40% from Dec–May).
 The harness correctly blocked entry but left near-zero trade activity.
 - 7-day time stop forced exits before some mean-reversions completed.
-- No trend-confirmation filter (ADX): the 3 entries caught assets still in downtrend — RSI recovered to 28 threshold but the move wasn't done.
+- No trend-confirmation filter (ADX): the 3 entries caught assets still in downtrend RSI recovered to 28 threshold but the move wasn't done.
 - 3 trades is statistically insufficient to evaluate a strategy.

 **Root cause:** parameter mis-calibration for the observed regime, not a flaw in the core assumption.